mingxwa/my-stl/README.md

 `./main` contains the implementation of the proposals, which are grouped
          by the related paper numbers.

-`./test` contains the test cases that could run with the proposals.
+`./demo` contains the demos that could run with the proposals.
 Each
 		 `.cc` file is a standalone compile unit that could run independently.
-To compile the `.cc` files, please use the latest version of GCC, MSVC or LLVM C++ compiler, and enable C++17 features.
+To compile the `.cc` files, please use the latest version of GCC, MSVC or LLVM C++ compiler, and enable C++20 features.